CONVERSATIONAL TOPICS

 We all read the multiple slogans and taglines and descriptions when we explore martial arts dojos, clubs, websites and flyers when we want to send our kids or even ourselves to go and practice.

-All of this literature and information tells us very clearly that martial arts are good for discipline, for courage, self esteem, and many other aspects, including eventually combat skills, depending on who is claiming it.
+All of this literature and information tells us very clearly that martial arts are good for discipline, for courage, self esteem, and many other aspects, including eventually combat skills, depending on who is claiming it and how the training is done.

 Which is true - to some degree.

-Indeed, all of these elements are side effects of our practice of martial arts, but I think one very important, overlooked, understated, and sometimes even consciously unacknowledged benefit of practicing martial arts is how it can be useful in our reality in our pragmatic life.
+Indeed, all of these elements are side effects of our practice of martial arts, but I think one very important, overlooked, understated, and sometimes even consciously unacknowledged benefit of practicing martial arts is how it can be useful in our reality, in our pragmatic day to day life.

 What do I mean by pragmatic?